Yukio Nishimoto

 Yukio Nishimoto (西本 幸雄, Nishimoto Yukio) was a Japanese baseball player and manager.
 He played for the Mainichi Orions from 1950 to 1955.
+In nearly 500 games for the Orions, he batted .244 and was on the field for the Orions winning the 1950 Japan Series.

-As a manager he won eight Pacific League pennants.
-However his clubs would never go on to win the Japan Series, earning him the nickname "Great Tragic Leader".
+As a manager he won eight Pacific League pennants for three different teams: Mainichi / Daimai Orions, Hankyu Braves, and the Kintetsu Buffaloes.
+Only one other person has won pennants for three different teams since Nishimoto.
+However, his clubs lost in the Japan Series each time, earning him the nickname "Great Tragic Leader".
 Nishimoto was inducted into the Japanese Baseball Hall of Fame in 1988.
-He died of heart failure on 25 November 2011 aged 91.
+He died of heart failure on 25 November 2011 at the age of 91.